InnocentGameDev/pokerogue/MEs-Roadmap-Documentation.md

     - 🐛 Type-buffing items (like Silk Scarf) get swapped around when offered as a reward in Fight or Flight

   - ## 🟢 __**Non-game breaking**__
+    - Both of these bugs seem to have in common that they don't "forget" their last passed string:
       - 🐛 Scientist will remember the first PKMN it "did the thing on" and never ever forget it, even in future runs.
 Only affects dialogue.
-    -
+      - 🐛 Tooltip bug in Events.
+When showing the tooltip of the 2nd or later Event you've found, the tooltip for the first option will match whatever option you selected in the previous Event.
+This wrong tooltip gets overriden once you move the cursor.

 # 🗿 Other cool things/functionalities that won't make it in the MVP but are planned to accomodate future MEs: